 Rule 71 provides for a schedule of filing fees as authorized by law.
 The filing fee varies according to the type and complexity of the case and is non-refundable.
-The fee is required for all requests for a contested case hearing, notices of appeal, or requests for injunctive relief except for those brought by the State of South

-Carolina or its departments or agencies.
+The fee is required for all requests for a contested case hearing, notices of appeal, or requests for injunctive relief except for those brought by the State of South 42 Carolina or its departments or agencies.
 For those appeals brought pursuant to Al-Shabazz v.
 State, 338 S.C.
 354, 527 S.E.2d 742 (2000), the fee applies only to the fourth and subsequent filings by an inmate during a given calendar year, and no waiver of this fee may be requested.
 In cases other than those involving the Department of Corrections, if a party is unable to pay the filing fee, he may request a waiver of the fee by filing the prescribed form with the Clerk of the Court.
 Applications for waivers must include a completed Request for Waiver and Affidavit form and a Financial Statement form.
 A case will not be assigned to an administrative law judge until the filing fee has been received or a waiver has been granted.
 Subsection (D) provides for a fifty dollar motion fee for certain substantive motions filed with the Court, and for second and subsequent motions for continuance filed in a given case.
-For motions not listed specifically, a twenty-five dollar motion fee is imposed.
-A motion will not be deemed filed with the Court until the fee has been paid.
-However, the motion fee is not required for motions filed by the State of South Carolina or its departments or agencies.
+For motions not listed specifically, a twenty-five dollar motion fee is not required for motions filed by the State of South Carolina or its departments or agencies.
 In addition, if a party is granted a waiver of the filing fee, any fees for motions filed by that party are likewise waived.
 If the filing fee is only partially waived, fees for motions will be required unless otherwise ordered by the Court.
 The 2022 amendment allows a processing fee to be added to the filing fee.
 Finally, an administrative order issued by the ALC on September 6, 2022, clarified that the following uncontested motions are not subject to filing fees:

-- Motion to Withdraw Request for Contested Case or Appeal - Consent Motion for Dismissal (signed by all parties) - Initial Consent Scheduling Order (amended request requires motion and fee) - Consent Confidentiality Order - Consent Order filed resolving a motion for which the fee has been paid. - Consent Protective Order. - 72.
+- Motion to Withdraw Request for Contested Case or Appeal - Consent Motion for Dismissal (signed by all parties) - Initial Consent Scheduling Order (amended request requires motion and fee) - Consent Confidentiality Order - Consent Order filed resolving a motion for which the fee has been paid. - •Consent Protective Order. - 72.
 Sanctions for Frivolous Cases.
-If the presiding administrative law judge determines that a contested case, appeal, motion, or defense is frivolous or taken solely for purposes of delay, the judge may impose such sanctions as the circumstances of the case and discouragement of like conduct in the future may require.
+If the presiding administrative law judge determines that a contested case, appeal, motion, or defense is frivolous or taken solely for purposes of delay, the judge may impose such sanctions as the circumstances warrant to discourage similar conduct in the future.

 Rule 72 provides that an administrative law judge may impose sanctions for contested cases, appeals, motions or defenses which are determined to be frivolous or taken for purposes of delay.
-In determining whether a case or defense is frivolous, the administrative law judge may refer to S.C.
-Code Ann. § 15-36-10, the Frivolous Civil Proceedings Sanctions Act.
+In determining whether a case or defense is frivolous, the administrative law judge may utilize section 15-36-10 of the South Carolina Code, the Frivolous Civil Proceedings Sanctions Act.
 The amount and type of sanction to be imposed is within the discretion of the presiding administrative law judge.